femiabimbola/flexible-july/learning.md

 - Switch to cmd by `cmd`
   The change to folder .git by `.git`
   Then do `tree .` to list all the files

+### How I got my git to work

+I removed the git in the folder first
+`rm -rf .git`

+The I initialize the git again and did git push git -init

+Then I did force push
+`git push -f origin develop`

+### Read NextAuth JS